LNUitTutor/pmo-project/README.md

 # pmo-project
 Project of pmo group with using NumPy

-We have to create a program that realize the Modified Method of Successivw Approximations
+We have to create a program that realize the Modified Method of Successiv Approximations